 We use traditional compensation elements of base salary, annual incentives, long-term incentives, and employee benefits to deliver attractive and competitive compensation.
 We benchmark both compensation and Company performance in evaluating the appropriateness of pay.
 All of our executive pay programs are administered by an independent compensation committee, with assistance from an independent consultant.
-We target the market median for fixed compensation, while providing the executive with an opportunity to earn upper quartile incentive pay based on company performance.
+We have historically targeted the market median for fixed compensation, while providing the executive with an opportunity to earn upper quartile incentive pay based on company performance.
+For FY 2016 the Committee decided to change the strategy to target market median for all elements of compensation.
 Some highlights to our executive compensation program include the following actions: